White Sox vs. Twins Player Props Betting Odds

 Vaughn Stats

-- Vaughn will look for his sixth straight game with a hit in this matchup.
-In his last five games he is hitting .333 with a double, two home runs, two walks and four RBI.
+- Vaughn has hit safely in six straight games.
+In his last 10 games he is batting .231 with two doubles, two home runs, four walks and six RBI.

 Vaughn Recent Games